10 Best Virtualization Software Shortlist

 To deliver the core functionality I believe every virtualization solution should have, here are the features I was looking for:

-• Hardware compatibility: I checked that each option could run smoothly on a variety of hardware configurations, and looked specifically at how well it accounted for varying processor architectures.
+- Hardware compatibility: I checked that each option could run smoothly on various hardware configurations, and looked specifically at how well it accounted for varying processor architectures.

 Usability